 He is a co-founder of Boxworks, an NGO formed to develop disaster relief housing in Haiti.
 He has also served as a volunteer organizer of CANstruction, a charity competition for the New York Food Bank, and serves on the advisory board for Chickpeas Daycare, in Park Slope.

 A member of the American Institute of Architects, Jason is registered in New York.

 Jesse Fearins was born and raised on the Eastern Shore of Maryland.
 After graduating from high school, he moved to Knoxville, Tennessee to attend the University of Tennessee, where he obtained a Bachelor of Architecture degree in 1999.
 He then relocated to Nashville, Tennessee to work for Tuck Hinton Architects.
 While with THA, Jesse gained significant experience working on many institutional, commercial, educational, and cultural buildings including the Country Music Hall of Fame & Museum and the Frist Center for the Visual Arts.
 During his time in Nashville, Jesse was a member of the Urban Design Forum as well as the Civic Design Center.
-In 2004, he participated in the Historic Plan of Nashville, an unprecedented effort to plan the growth of the downtown district and surrounding areas of the next 50 years.
+In 2004, he participated in the Historic Plan of Nashville, an unprecedented effort to plan the growth of the downtown district and surrounding areas over the next 50 years.

 In late 2004, Jesse moved to Brooklyn to join CWB Architects.
 Since that time, he has served as Project Architect for a wide array of residential projects as well as selected commercial and institutional projects, including the award winning Stage 2, office, and school studio renovations for the Atlantic Theater Company and Atlantic Acting School.
 Jesse was named an Associate of the firm in 2010.